A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: Solving by a multistep strategy

 \suppressfloats[b] \floatname{algorithm}{Algorithm}

 In the algorithm \GBElimLin\ we assume that the linear polynomials of the set $G_1$ are completely interreduced, that is, they are obtained in reduced echelon form in the Macaulay matrix.
 The procedure \Reduce\ is the complete reduction algorithm of \Gr\ bases theory (see, for instance, \cite{AL}).
 If it holds that $\max\{\deg(g)\mid g\in G\}\leq 1$, namely $G = \{1\}$ or $G = \{x_1 - a_1,\ldots,x_n - a_n\}$, then $\GBElimLin$ provides immediately $V_\FF(J) = V(J + L)$ because it happens that $D$ is a solving degree.
 Otherwise, we have that the solution set of the ideal $J' + L' = \langle G\rangle$ ($G = \GBElimLin(H,D)$) is immediately related to $V(J + L)$ according to Proposition \ref{elim}.
 In this case, we define $\NRV > 0$ as the number of variables occurring in $G$.
+Note that in order to compute all coordinates of a possible solution, we should output also the set of linear equations $G_1$ from the procedure $\GBElimLin$.
+We refrain from doing so because in the solving algorithm that we are about to present, we need this set for a single call at $\GBElimLin$.

-Since $\NRV$ is generally less than the number of variables in $H$ and the degrees in these generating sets remain the same, the task of computing the solution set $V_\FF(J')$ is easier than computing $V_\FF(J)$.
+Since the incomplete \Gr\ basis computation $\GB(H, D)$ is performed in \GBElimLin\ and it is assumed that the complete \Gr\ basis of $H$ is full linear, the set of linear generators $G_1$ is usually non-empty.
+Consequently, the number of remaining variables $\NRV$ is typically less than the number of variables in $H$ due to the elimination process $\Reduce(G_2, G_1 \cup S)$.
+Note that such elimination of variables by linear equations preserves the degrees of the non-linear generators in $G_2$ or may even reduce them, owing to the field equations in $S$.
+Therefore, the task of computing the solution set $V_\FF(J')$ is easier than computing $V_\FF(J)$.
 This simplification is obtained at the price of performing \GBElimLin\ which may be quite cheap whenever $D$ is a low degree.
-This happens, for instance, when $D = \max\{\deg(g)\mid g\in H\}$ and $q$ is a small integer.
+This occurs, for instance, when $D = \max\{\deg(g)\mid g\in H\}$ and $q$ is a small integer.
 Note that in this case, the procedure $\GB(H, D)$ is essentially a kind of interreduction of \Gr\ bases theory and the procedure \GBElimLin\ practically coincides with linear algebra based algorithm \ElimLin\ \cite{Ba,CB}.

-Fix now a bound $0\leq B\leq n$ and assume that a complete \Gr\ basis over a number of variables less or equal than $B$ can be computed in a reasonable time.
+Fix now a bound $0\leq B\leq n$ and assume that a complete \Gr\ basis over a number of variables less than or equal to $B$ can be computed in a reasonable time.
 If the number of variables $n$ is quite large as in polynomial systems arising in cryptography, we cannot immediately apply $\GBElimLin(H, D)$.
 Then, we add to the generating set $H$ of $J + L$ a set of evaluations of some suitable amount of variables, say